 Antetokounmpo, like dozens of thousands of second-generation migrants from every corner of the world, was stateless and black in Greece during the 1990s and early 2000s when racism and xenophobia were on the rise.

-As the son of African immigrants who had come here illegally, he was perpetually vulnerable to attacks by racist militants, and to threats of deportation to Nigeria, a country he had never even visited.
+As the son of African immigrants who had gone to Greece illegally, he was perpetually vulnerable to attacks by racist militants and to threats of deportation to Nigeria, a country he had never even visited.

-He sold watches, handbags and sunglasses on the streets of Athens to survive.
-Before he was drafted 15th overall by the Milwaukee Bucks in the 2013 NBA draft, he was just another black kid on the street.
+He sold watches, handbags, and sunglasses on the streets of Athens to survive.
+Before he was drafted 15th overall by the Milwaukee Bucks in the 2013 NBA draft, he was just another black kid on the block.

 Racism, xenophobia in Greece

 The mood of the day was brilliantly captured by Pyrros Dimas, the most decorated Greek athlete in the Olympics and widely considered as one of the greatest weightlifters of all time.